iterative/mlem.ai/content/docs/gto/command-reference/remove.md

 # remove

-Remove the enrichment for given artifact
+Remove the enrichment for given artifact.

 ## Synopsis